-How did the school engage in a dynamic, collaborative, and inclusive process informed by current research and best practices to identify, commit to, and regularly review and revise its core values and beliefs about learning?

-How did the school develop a vision of the graduate that includes the attainment of transferable skills, knowledge, understandings, and dispositions necessary for future success?

-How does the school ensure that its core values, beliefs about learning, and vision of the graduate are known and understood by all members of the school community?

-How are the core values, beliefs about learning, and vision of the graduate actively reflected in the school culture and in every classroom?

-How do the core values, beliefs about learning, and vision of the graduate promote the school's commitments to diversity, equity, inclusion, and belonging?
-Are these commitments used to inform practice and decision-making?
+- How did the school engage in a dynamic, collaborative, and inclusive process informed by current research and best practices to identify, commit to, and regularly review and revise its core values and beliefs about learning? - How did the school develop a vision of the graduate that includes the attainment of transferable skills, knowledge, understandings, and dispositions necessary for future success? - How does the school ensure that its core values, beliefs about learning, and vision of the graduate are known and understood by all members of the school community? - How are the core values, beliefs about learning, and vision of the graduate actively reflected in the school culture and in every classroom? - How do the core values, beliefs about learning, and vision of the graduate promote the school's commitments to diversity, equity, inclusion, and belonging?
+Are these commitments used to inform practice and decision-making? - In what other ways does the school align to this Principle?